basimhennawi/blog/ckvs1y6fe027wcms19ao028k5.md

 More about it, check [GitHub Copilot Docs](https://github.com/github/copilot-docs)  out!

+Also check out Twitter's hashtag [#GitHubCopilot](https://twitter.com/hashtag/GitHubCopilot) for more from the community.

-Also if you don't have access to technincal preview yet, please let me know if you are curious about some snippets that I could add here later. 😉
+And if you don't have access to technical preview yet, please let me know if you are curious about some snippets that I could add here later. 😉

 Enjoy coding faster with Github Copilot! 🤖